USS Pasadena (SSN-752): History

 The contract to build her was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut, on 30 November 1982 and her keel was laid down on 20 December 1985.
 She was launched on 12 September 1987 sponsored by Mrs. Pauline Trost, and commissioned on 11 February 1989 with Commander W. Fritchman in command.

 Originally assigned to Submarine Force, U.S. Atlantic Fleet, Pasadena conducted an inter-fleet transfer in October 1990 to the Submarine Force, U.S. Pacific Fleet, and was homeported in San Diego, California.

 In July 1991, Pasadena became the first Improved 688 Class submarine to deploy, commencing a six-month Western Pacific deployment.
 In June 1993, she commenced a six-month Western Pacific deployment to the Persian Gulf.
 While deployed, Pasadena participated in several exercises with the Royal Saudi, Royal Omani and Royal Australian Navies, and was the first United States nuclear-powered attack submarine (SSN) to conduct exercises with the Indian Navy in the MALABAR Naval Exercise.
 She also became the first nuclear-powered submarine to visit the port of Jeddah, Saudi Arabia on the Red Sea.

 In March 1995, Pasadena again deployed on a six-month Western Pacific Deployment.
 While deployed to the Persian Gulf she became the first nuclear-powered submarine to visit the port of Muscat, Oman; the first to operate continuously inside the Persian Gulf; and the first SSN to be assigned to Commander, U.S. Fifth Fleet.

 In April 1996, Pasadena changed homeports to Pearl Harbor, Hawaii, where she was assigned to Commander, Submarine Squadron Seven.
 From June 1996 to September 1996, Pasadena underwent a Selected Restricted Availability (SRA) where she was outfitted with improved offensive and defensive weapon systems.
 In April 1997, Pasadena deployed to the Eastern Pacific for a four-month deployment in support of UNITAS.

-In January 2005, she participated in Operation Unified Assistance.

 From September 2011 until late 2013, Pasadena was refitted at the Portsmouth Naval Shipyard.
 Her sonar, fire-control system, and navigation equipment were upgraded.
 Following the update, Pasadena joined her new posting, Submarine Squadron 11 in San Diego, in November 2013.

 Following an intense workup from November 2013 until December 2014, Pasadena deployed to the Western Pacific for six months in January 2015.
 The deployment saw Pasadena conduct port visits in Yokosuka, Japan, Sasebo, Japan, Busan, South Korea, Singapore and Guam.

 Following successful completion of her Drydocking Selected Restricted Availability (DSRA) at Norfolk Naval Shipyard, Pasadena returned to the fleet on 31 October 2021.